 OpenStack on Kubernetes Installation with Close to 1000 Nodes: What We Discovered

 The setupWe started with just over 175 bare metal machines, allocating 3 of them to be used for Kubernetes control plane services placement (API servers, ETCD, Kubernetes scheduler, etc.), others had 5 virtual machines on each node.
 These VMs were then used as Kubernetes minion nodes.
-Each bare metal node had the following specifications:

 - HP ProLiant DL380 Gen9